Rohithprovides/orion/replit.md

 ## Overview
 This project is a web-based IDE for Orion, a pure compiled systems programming language.
 Orion aims to combine C's performance with Python's readability.
 The platform features a Flask web server, a native C++ compiler, and a responsive web frontend, enabling users to write, compile, and execute Orion code directly in the browser.

 **Current Status**: Successfully configured for Replit environment with cleaned dependencies and proper deployment setup.
+All systems operational - compiler, web interface, and API endpoints fully functional.

 ## User Preferences
 Preferred communication style: Simple, everyday language.